SerenityOS/serenity/Documentation/Kernel/AHCILocking.md

 return true;
 ```

-This lock doesn't disable interrupts at all, and if it already in use, the scheduler will simply yield away from that section until it tries to lock it again.
+This lock doesn't disable interrupts at all, and if it is already in use, the scheduler will simply yield away from that section until it tries to lock it again.

 ### Hard lock - `SpinLock<u8>`